metabase/metabase/docs/users-guide/saved-questions.md

 FROM {% raw %}{{#{% endraw %}
 ```

 Metabase will slide out a sidebar where we can select a question to reference.
-We'll search for our "Gizmo orders in 2019" question
+We'll search for our "Gizmo orders in 2019" question:

 ![Select a question from the variable sidebar](images/saved-questions/variable-sidebar.png)

-We'll select our "Gizmo orders in 2019" question, and Metabase will update our code with the question's ID, `5`:
+We'll select that question, and Metabase will update our code with the question's ID, `5`:

 ```
 SELECT count(*)
 FROM {% raw %}{{#5}}{% endraw %}
 ```

-This query returns the number of records from our saved question, "Gizmo orders in 2019", which has an ID of `5`.
+This query returns the number of rows in our saved question.

 ## Saved question as a Common Table Expression (CTE)